 The Pacific Palisades Task Force on Homelessness (PPTFH) is a 501(c)(3) governed by a Board of Directors that include officers (President, Vice President, Treasurer, Secretary) and members who have ownership of various tasks (Fundraising, Outreach, LAPD Liaison).

-Under the Board's guidance are five committees - Client Outreach, Law Enforcement Coordination, Volunteers, Fundraising, and Communications - comprised of community volunteers that work to accomplish the Task Force's strategic plan.
+Under the Board's guidance are five committees - Client Outreach, First Responders Committee, Volunteers, Fundraising, and Communications - comprised of community volunteers that work to accomplish the Task Force's strategic plan.

 Sharon Browning has been a resident of Pacific Palisades for nearly 30 years and attends Palisades Presbyterian Church.
 She served as a three-time Elder on her former Presbyterian Church’s governing board.
 She is a former President of the Bel Air Bay Club Board of Directors.
 She is a former Licensed Clinical Social Worker, adoption worker with the Los Angeles County Department of Adoptions and received her master’s degree in social work from UCLA.
 Following her completion of the CORO Women’s program she became Assistant Director of Training and Programing for the CORO Foundation, Southern California.
 For the past 25 years, Sharon has been the owner and principal of Sharon Browning & Associates, an

 issues management and consensus planning consulting firm.
 She has worked as Lead Facilitator for Orange County’s 10-year Plan to End Homelessness and Lead Facilitator for Orange County’s Mental Health Services Act Steering Committee.

 Helga Jessen was born in Germany and immigrated to the United States in

 1965.
 She spent almost 50 years working in the banking industry.
 In later

 years, she held the position of Senior Vice President and Compliance